Charlie-Henry/ModalShift/_posts/2024-12-26-msdso-review.md

 - Rating: B
 - My grade: A

-This is a really popular class with MSDSO students partly because it is super easy, but also has a ton of useful content in making your data visualizations understandable and clean.
+This is a really popular class with MSDSO students partly because it is super easy, but it also has a ton of useful content in making your data visualizations understandable and clean.
 The whole class is programming assignments in R. The lectures are great but I just wish that more visualization options were allowed like matplotlib in Python.
 Also, the lack of a final project in this class is really disappointing.

 ### Natural Language Processing